Persuasion is a powerful word for anyone in the marketing space.

 The key to swearing, however, it’s to use it strategically.

-A study done by Cory R. Scherer and Brad J. Sagarin from Northern Illinois University took 88 participants and grouped them in three sets.
+A study done by Cory R. Scherer and Brad J. Sagarin from Northern Illinois University took 88 participants and grouped them into three sets.
 Each set of people saw one of three different speeches, one of which had a small swear in between.
 The video said:

 “…lowering of tuition is not only a great idea, but damn it, also the most reasonable one for all parties involved.”

-The speech only said “damn it,” a mild swear by most people’s means, but a swear nonetheless.
+The speech only said, “damn it,” a mild swear by most people’s means, but a swear nonetheless.

-In the world of online marketing, we are used of hearing a lot of fantastic, well-sounding stories of marketers who make millions with a simple “secret” that requires no experience, no money, and no pants.
+In the world of online marketing, we are used to hearing a lot of fantastic, well-sounding stories of marketers who make millions with a simple “secret” that requires no experience, no money, and no pants.
 Marketers love to craft narratives that are too good to be true.